 Prior to the Act, Plaintiffs enjoyed the benefit of having their funds be unencumbered by the liabilities posed by the new Pension Investment Funds.
 Under the Act, Plaintiffs' funds are subject to be used for the payment of the "costs and expenses incurred in the operation and administration of the [Pension Investment Funds]."
 40 ILCS 5/22B-118; 40 ILCS 5/22C-118.
 Likewise, the Act specifically authorizes the Pension Investment Funds to borrow up to \$15,000,000 from the Illinois Finance Authority, plus interest, with Plaintiffs' funds being liable for any and all amounts borrowed.
 40 ILCS 5/22B-120(h); 40 ILCS 5/22C-120(h).
 The liabilities and encumbrances are newly-created and did not exist prior to the Act.
-Accordingly, Plaintiffs respectfully request this Court grant this Petition and review the Second District's finding that Public Act 101-610 does not impair Plaintiffs' benefits by placing liabilities and encumbrances upon them that did not exist prior to the Act.
+Accordingly, Plaintiffs respectfully request this Court reverse the Second District's finding that Public Act 101-610 does not impair Plaintiffs' benefits by placing liabilities and encumbrances upon them that did not exist prior to the Act and further find that, because the Act places new liabilities and encumbrances upon them, that